Accelerated Experiential-Dynamic Therapy

 These therapists believe in developing customized AEDP treatment plans together with their clients.
 The goal of these plans is to explore any “unhealthy, unconscious emotional scripts” that an individual may have adopted over the years.

-“Unhealthy, unconscious emotional scripts” that may have shaped how this individual’s current neuro-responses.
+“Unhealthy, unconscious emotional scripts” may have shaped how this individual’s current neural-responses.
 The aim is to help these individuals make positive changes in their thought processes and behaviors, so they can experience happier and more successful lives in the future.

 References